Schiff: GOP blocking key witnesses in effort to scuttle House Russia inquiry

 Schiff placed the blame largely on Republican Devin Nunes, saying the GOP chairman of the committee -- who stepped aside from running the investigation for much of last year -- has blocked dozens of requests for witnesses and subpoenas, with the support of House Speaker Paul Ryan.

 The White House declined to comment on Schiff's accusations.
 Aides to Nunes and GOP Rep. Mike Conaway, who is running the Russia probe, did not respond to requests for comment.
-A Ryan spokesperson could not be reached for comment.
-An attorney for Trump Jr couldn't be reached for comment, and an Ivanka Trump attorney had no immediate comment
+An attorney for Trump Jr couldn't be reached for comment, and an Ivanka Trump attorney had no immediate comment.

+"While Mr. Schiff tries to distract from the serious, bipartisan review that's been underway for nearly a year, we will stay focused on following the facts and working to safeguard the upcoming election," said Ryan spokeswoman AshLee Strong.

 The assessment from the committee's top Democrat underscores the partisan impasse that has plagued the House investigation, with Nunes and House Republicans now focusing on investigating allegations of improper FBI conduct during the 2016 elections and over its Russia probe -- while Democrats demand a deeper dive into whether there was any Trump campaign collusion with the Russians.